Dual-Satellite Connection

 Host Configuration

 Once you have the required hardware parts, the next step is to configure the receivers using the host computer.
-Regardless of the adopted hardware, you need to create different configurations on the command-line interface (CLI).
-Recall that your first step with the CLI is to run the configuration helper, as follows:
+To do so, regardless of the adopted hardware, you must create separate configuration files for each receiver.
+Then, you can execute commands independently (for each receiver) by switching the configuration file.

 .
 For example, you can set up a second configuration named rx2